 Is the world on target to achieve the goals that it has set itself?

-Outline the current status of international development goals, including the Millennium Development Goals and the sustainable development goals.
+Outline the current status of international development goals, including the Sustainable Development Goals.

 Development - measures improvements in individual freedom, reducing poverty as well as the provision of public services – education, health care and the maintenance of law and order.
 Economic development is measured by the HDI (human development index).